Milwaukee-class monitor: Careers

 The other two monitors were commissioned too late to participate in the battle.
 After supporting forces near the mouth of the Red River during the summer, Kickapoo was transferred to the West Gulf Blockading Squadron in October for operations against Mobile itself; Milwaukee was also transferred to the West Gulf Blockading Squadron that same month.

 Union forces were too weak to attack the city itself until March 1865.
 The monitors moved up the Blakeley River at the end of the month to cut off Confederate communications with Spanish Fort while Union troops besieged the fort.
 Milwaukee and Winnebago sortied upriver on 28 March to attack a Confederate transport and Milwaukee struck a torpedo while returning from the sortie.
 Her entire crew survived and was rescued by Kickapoo.
 The following day Kickapoo rescued the crew of the monitor Osage, which had also struck a torpedo and sunk.
 After the occupation of Selma, Alabama, in early April, Winnebago escorted a troop convoy to Selma and Montgomery, Alabama, and then blockaded the Tombigbee River to prevent the ironclad Nashville and other Confederate ships from interfering with Union forces.

 After the war, the three surviving ships were decommissioned and later sold on 12 September 1874.
-Chickasaw's new owners converted her to sidewheel propulsion and she became a coal and railroad ferry until 1944, when she was scuttled.
+Chickasaw's new owners converted her to sidewheel propulsion and she became a coal and railroad ferry until 1944, when she was converted to a barge, then sank in the 1950s near Audubon Park, New Orleans.
 Her wreck was discovered in 2004.
 Milwaukee's wreck was salvaged after the war, and some of her iron was used in building the Eads Bridge over the Mississippi at St. Louis.